Skip to main content

 CSV

-Spreadsheet-compatible format for manual review or bulk import:
+Spreadsheet-compatible format for manual review or bulk import.
+Values are defanged by default for safety:

 STIX 2.1